Travel Scotland On A Budget: 19 Money Saving tips

 8. National Trust And Historic Scotland Passes

 Consider purchasing passes for organizations like the National Trust for Scotland and Historic Environment Scotland, which grant you access to multiple historic sites and properties at a reduced cost.
-Historic Scotland has an excellent visitor pass for ÂŁ35 for seven days or ÂŁ45 for fourteen days, giving access to a wide range of sites, including Castles, Abbeys, Ancient Settlements and much more!

 9. Get Discounts Off Full Price

-Look into discounts or city cards, which offer discounts on public transportation and attractions.
-Examples include the Edinburgh City Pass and Glasgow Sightseeing Pass; both offer excellent value for money.
-We extensively use these when visiting major Scottish Cities, and they have continuously saved us money.
+Examples include the Edinburgh City Pass and Glasgow Sightseeing Pass, both of which offer excellent value for money.
+We have used these when visiting major Scottish Cities, to save money.

 10. Travel By Public Transportation

-Use public transportation like buses and trains (often included in passes like the ones above!) instead of joining a tour group.
 Family tickets or passes may also be available for additional savings.
 Additionally, children under five travel free on all public transport in Scotland!

-11. Walk To Explore Scotland On A budget
+11. Walk To Explore Scotland On A Budget

 12. Take Free Walking Tours